willsu88/portfolioSite/content/authors/admin/_index.md

 ---

-Hey!
-I am a CS student studying at Rice University in Houston, Texas.
+I am a CS student currently studying at Rice University in Houston TX, USA.
 It has been around three years since I wrote my first line of code - yup, it was print "Hello World".
-To this day, I'm still always fascinated by how valuable and powerful software programs can be and love learning new technologies.
+To this day, I'm still always fascinated by how powerful software programs can be and love learning new technologies.

 In particular, I am interested in the crossroad of software engineering, data science, and social good.
 How and why do my few lines of code matter?
-I aspire to put these doubts to the test and bring meaningful products to life.
+I aspire to put these doubts to the test and bring  products that can help us do more with less time, less friction.

-"Theorize, Actualize, Optimize"